Bloodroot

 replacement for timely, competent medical advice and attention.

-a biopsy or other diagnosis of the suspected cancer site.
-On the
+obtain a biopsy or other diagnosis of the suspected cancer site.

-basis of reliable diagnosis and in conjunction with medical
+On the basis of reliable diagnosis and in conjunction with

-consultation, the user may then make the decision as to whether or
+medical consultation, the user may then make the decision as to

-not to use the Cansema system.
-Cansema, because of its ability to
+whether or not to use the Cansema system.
+Cansema, because of

-should be attended to by a competent physician.
+pathological condition(s) that should be attended to by a

 Information and order instructions on Cansema are broken down as